ZoneMinder/zmeventnotification/README.md

 - Enable Debug logs in zmNinja (Setting->Developer Options->Enable Debug Log)
 - telnet/ssh into your zoneminder server
-- Stop the zmeventnotification doing `sudo zmdc.pl status zmeventnotification.pl`
+- Stop the zmeventnotification doing `sudo zmdc.pl stop zmeventnotification.pl`
 - Make sure there are no stale processes running of zmeventnotification by doing `ps -aef | grep zmeventnotification` and making sure it doesn't show existing processes (ignore the one that says `grep <something>`)
 - Start a terminal (lets call it Terminal-Log) to tail logs like so `tail -f /var/log/syslog | grep zmeventnotification`
 - Edit `zmeventnotification.ini` (typically in `/etc/`) and make sure `verbose = 1` is set.
 This will print more logs on the console.
 Make sure you turn this off again before switching back to daemon mode.